IBM/monitoring_ui/README.md

 }'
 ```

-And the we can see that message has been received by the IoT Platform dashboard by going back to the "Devices" menu, selecting our corresponding device, and then selecting "Recent Events"
+And then we can see that message has been received by the IoT Platform dashboard by going back to the ``Devices`` menu, selecting our corresponding device, and then selecting ``Recent Events``

 <p align="center">
 <img src="https://i.imgur.com/lNJ668W.png"  data-canonical-src="https://i.imgur.com/d4QbQFP.png">